NCPP/ocgis/doc/api.rst

 These are global parameters used by OpenClimateGIS.
 For those familiar with :mod:`arcpy` programming, this behaves similarly to the :mod:`arcpy.env` module.
 Any :mod:`ocgis.env` variable be overloaded with system environment variables by setting `OCGIS_<variable-name>`.

 :attr:`env.DIR_OUTPUT` = :meth:`tempfile.gettempdir()`
  The directory where output data is written.
 OpenClimateGIS always creates directories inside which output data is stored.
 Also, many of the output formats have multiple output files making a single directory location potentially troubling in terms of file quantity.
-If `None`, it defaults to the system's temporary directory.
+If `None`, it defaults to the current working directory.

 :attr:`env.OVERWRITE` = `False`
  .. warning:: Use with caution.